2012 Webster shooting

 Mass shooting in New York, U.S.

-In the early morning of December 24, 2012, William Spengler, a 62-year-old man living in West Webster, New York, a suburb of Rochester, deliberately set his home and vehicle on fire.
-He then perpetrated a mass shooting, firing upon first responders.
-Spengler killed two firefighters, and injured two more and a police officer, before committing suicide.
-The badly burnt corpse of his sister was later found in his home.
+On December 24, 2012, an intentionally set house and vehicle fire was used to ambush first responders in Webster, New York, United States.
+The arsonist, 62-year-old William Spengler, shot at arriving firefighters and police officers, killing two and injuring three before committing suicide.
+He was found to have previously killed his sister, whose remains were found in the burned house.

-The shooting, as well as the Sandy Hook shooting which occurred just ten days prior, served as the impetus for the NY SAFE Act which added strong restrictions to the state's gun laws.
+The shooting, as well as the Sandy Hook shooting which occurred ten days prior, served as an impetus for the NY SAFE Act which added strong restrictions to the state's gun laws.

 Shooting

 According to police, Spengler set his house on 191 Lake Road and the family car on fire in the early morning hours of Christmas Eve, and then armed himself with three guns: a Smith & Wesson .38-caliber revolver, a Mossberg 12-gauge shotgun, and a .223-caliber Bushmaster AR-15 style rifle.
 When firefighters arrived shortly after 5:30 a.m., Spengler ambushed them from an earthen berm across the street from his house.
 Two firefighters were killed, and two others were injured.

 Spengler exchanged shots with police, who arrived with an armored truck to remove the firefighters and 33 nearby civilians.
 Spengler ran after getting shot at and died when he shot himself in the head.
 His body was discovered nearly six hours later.
 Due to the shooting, fire crews were unable to resume fighting the blaze until 11:30 a.m.
 By then, six other houses had burned to the ground, and two others had been rendered uninhabitable.
+Over 30 residents of the neighborhood were evacuated and kept warm on city buses.

-A severely burned body found inside Spengler's house is believed to be Spengler's 67-year-old sister Cheryl, with whom he was living.
-A two-to-three-page typewritten letter written by Spengler was found at the scene.
+The severely burned body of Spengler's 67-year-old sister Cheryl, with whom he was living, was found at the scene.
+A two-to-three-page typewritten letter written by Spengler was also found.
 It reflected Spengler's intent to ambush first responders, but offered no motive for the shooting.
 In it, he wrote, "I still have to get ready to see how much of the neighborhood I can burn down, and do what I like doing best, killing people."